-During the 2017-18 school year, students in the Diesel Tech program earned a combined total of 256 certificates from recognized and respected providers such as Meritor, Fleetguard Filters, Peterbilt and Freightliner - the same certificates that are earned by diesel mechanics that work in the industry.
+Over the past few years, students in the Diesel Tech program have earned hundreds of certificates from recognized and respected providers such as Meritor, Fleetguard Filters, Peterbilt and Freightliner - the same certificates that are earned by diesel mechanics that work in the industry.

 They can also take up to 4 ASE Certification Exams and earn advanced placement and 12 credits in Ohio Tech’s Diesel Program.
 Students are also able to train and test for the National Automotive Student Skills Standards Assessment in Medium/Heavy Diesel systems.

 Past students have attended Vermont Technical College, Ohio Technical College, University of Northwestern Ohio, Advanced Welding Institute

 ASE Automotive (10)

 Commercial Driver’s License learner permit

 P.B.
 Blaster (2)

 Shell Rotella (1)